Degenerative Disorders of the Peripheral Nerve and Neuromuscular Junction

 Dancing Doberman disease is a neuromuscular disease that affects Doberman Pinschers of either sex, 6 mo to 7 yr old, and is likely inherited in an autosomal recessive pattern.
 Initially, affected dogs intermittently flex the hip and stifle of one pelvic limb while standing.
 Within several months, most dogs alternately flex and extend both pelvic limbs in a dance-like fashion.
 They often prefer to sit rather than stand.
 The condition slowly progresses to mild paraparesis, decreased proprioception, and atrophy of the gastrocnemius muscles.
 The thoracic limbs are not affected.
 Pathologic changes have been reported in pelvic limb muscles as well as peripheral nerves, and whether this is a primary muscle or nerve disease remains to be clarified.
 There is no treatment, and signs do not resolve.
 However, the disease usually does not result in severe disability and does not appear to be painful.

-Distal denervating disease is a common polyneuropathy of dogs in the UK that has not been reported elsewhere.
+Distal denervating disease is a common polyneuropathy of dogs in the UK; it has not been reported elsewhere.
 The cause is unknown.
 Any age and breed of dog may be affected.
 The onset of signs varies from a few days to several weeks.
 There is progressive tetraparesis, hyporeflexia, and atrophy of proximal skeletal muscles.
 Sensory deficits are not apparent.
 Electrodiagnostic evaluation typically shows denervation of limb muscles, relatively normal nerve conduction velocity, and markedly reduced amplitude of M waves.
 Peripheral nerve biopsies are usually normal, but examination of intramuscular nerves may be diagnostic; distal intramuscular axons degenerate with collateral axonal sprouting.
 Treatment is supportive, and the prognosis is excellent, with recovery in 4–6 wk.
 Relapse has not been reported.

 Distal polyneuropathy of Rottweilers is characterized by paraparesis that slowly progresses to tetraparesis, hyporeflexia, and muscle atrophy.
 The clinical course can be progressive or can wax and wane.
 Male and female Rottweilers 1–4 yr old have been affected.
 The cause is unknown.
 Electrodiagnostic testing shows denervation in distal muscles of the limbs and decreased motor nerve conduction velocity.
 Nerve biopsy changes consist of axonal necrosis and demyelination, often with infiltrates of macrophages, most severe in distal nerve fibers.
 Prognosis is poor, although some dogs may temporarily improve with corticosteroid treatment.